Skip to contents

 Provide your feedback here.

-Knitting via the Knit-Button to qtijs, this exercise renders as:
+Knitting via the Knit-Button to qtijs, this task renders as:

 The pairs are specified by a markdown list in which the matching elements are separated by |.
 This list has to be the last element of the question section!

-An alternative is to provide a table exercise with the matching elements, see Tables.
+An alternative is to provide a table task with the matching elements, see the article Tables.

 Note that in the used example, a feedback section was also provided.
 The feedback is optional, but usually it is a good idea to give some explanation for students.

 Note that the knit parameter is set to the custom rqti knit function, which will handle the preview.
 Clicking the Knit button in RStudio renders the file in the viewer pane.
-Alternatively, change the knit parameter to knit: rqti::render_opal (see API Opal) to upload to opal directly, producing:
+Alternatively, change the knit parameter to knit: rqti::render_opal (see article Working with the OPAL API) to upload to opal directly, producing:

 More control